Gower Champion: 1960 to 1964

 He had a solid success in 1960 with Bye Bye Birdie, a show about an Elvis-like rock star about to be inducted into the army.
-The show starred relative unknowns Chita Rivera and Dick Van Dyke along with a youthful cast.
+The show starred Chita Rivera and Dick Van Dyke along with a youthful cast.
 It ran for 607 performances and won four Tony awards, including Best Musical and two for Champion's direction and choreography.
 Next came Carnival! in 1961, which ran for 719 performances and garnered seven Tony nominations, including one for Champion's direction.
 In 1964, Champion directed one of Broadway's biggest blockbusters, Hello, Dolly!.
 It ran for 2,844 performances — almost seven years!
 Starring Carol Channing as Dolly Levi, it is perhaps best remembered for the title number, where Dolly is greeted by the staff of a restaurant after having been away for years.
 The show won ten Tony Awards, including Best Musical, as well as two for Champion's direction and choreography.

 1964 to 1980

 Champion had his fourth consecutive hit musical with I Do!
 I Do! in 1966.
 It featured a cast of two — veterans Mary Martin and Robert Preston — playing a couple seen throughout the years of their marriage.
 The show ran for 560 performances and received seven Tony nominations, including one for Champion's direction.

 His next show, The Happy Time in 1968, broke his streak.
 It had a relatively disappointing run of only 286 performances.
-This would be followed by many more disappointments and worse.
+This would be followed by many more disappointments and worse on Broadway.

+In 1969, Champion was the producer, choreographer and director of the 41st Academy Awards ceremony, which earned mostly favourable reviews.

 In the 1970s, Champion directed minor hits (Sugar in 1972 and the revival Irene in 1973), flops (Mack & Mabel in 1974) and complete disasters (Rockabye Hamlet — seven performances in 1976 — and A Broadway Musical, running only one night in 1978, not to mention Prettybelle, which closed out of town in 1971).
 On top of this, he and Marge were divorced in 1973.

 After the failures of the previous decade, Champion was able to make a comeback with his longest-running show.
 In 1980, he choreographed and directed a stage adaptation of the movie classic, 42nd Street.
 It won the Tony for Best Musical, and Champion was nominated for his direction and choreography, winning for the latter.
 The show ran for 3,486 performances, but Champion did not live to see one, having died in the morning on opening day.